Interpreting Neural Policies with Disentangled Tree Representations: Method

-where $\wedge$ is the logical AND, $\mathcal{P}_{s_t}^i$ is the decision path of tree $T_{\theta^i}$ that takes $s_t$ as inputs, $g$ gives the state dimension used in the decision rule of node $n$ (we assume each node uses only one feature for notation simplicity), and $c_n$ is the threshold at node $n$.
-This enables us to recover a correspondence between the neuron response and the state-grounded program; however, this approach is not sufficient for deployment since the decision tree $T_{\theta^i}$ requires as input the ground-truth state rather than the data that is observable by the policy (like $o_t,z_t$).
-To address this, we find an inverse of $T_{\theta^i}$.
-Based on the inference process, there is a one-to-one correspondence between $\hat{z}_t^i$ and $\mathcal{P}^i_{s_t}$, thus $z_t^i$ and $\mathcal{P}^i_{s_t}$.
-We can then collect another dataset $\mathcal{D}_{\text{dp}}$ based on the inference of $T_{\theta^i}$ and train a classifier $q_{\phi^i}$ to predict decision paths from neuron responses,
+\textbf{From neuron responses to decision paths.} So far, we recover a correspondence between the neuron response \rebuttal{$z_t$} and the state-grounded program \rebuttal{based on decision paths $\mathcal{P}^i_{(s_t)}$}; however, this is not sufficient for deployment since the decision tree $T_{\theta^i}$ requires as input the ground-truth state and not the observable data to the policy (like $o_t,z_t$).
+To address this, we find an inverse of $T_{\theta^i}$ \rebuttal{with neuron responses as inputs and pre-extracted decision paths as classification targets}.
+Based on the inference process \rebuttal{of $T_{\theta^i}$}, \rebuttal{we can calculate the numerical range of neuron responses associated with a certain decision path $\mathcal{P}^i_{(s_t)}$ from the predicted $\hat{z}_t$ and then construct the pairs of $z_t$ and $\mathcal{P}^i_{s_t}$.} We collect another dataset $\mathcal{D}_{\text{dp}}$ and train a classifier $q_{\phi^i}$ to predict decision paths from neuron responses,